 Elements of a Ponzi Scheme

 Ponzi schemes typically follow a simple pattern that can be surprisingly effective.
 Many Ponzi schemes are able to progress from a few initial investors to hundreds or thousands of investors contributing millions of dollars in a relatively short time frame.
+Typical elements of a Ponzi scheme include:

 - Promise High Returns